royabhirup-ms/caf-runbooks/scenarios/appmod-azure-dotnetcore/README.md

 ## 4. Pre-requisites

 - Finalization of the applications to be migrated (Wave planning)
-- Run [Azure Migrate Tool](https://learn.microsoft.com/en-us/azure/migrate/appcat/dotnet?view=migrate-classic) for assessment - Identify all applications, services, and dependencies for better visibility before copilot assessment scan.
+- Run [APPCAT](https://learn.microsoft.com/en-us/azure/migrate/appcat/dotnet?view=migrate-classic) for assessment - Identify all applications, services, and dependencies for better visibility before copilot assessment scan.
 - To use GitHub Copilot, you can install the following Integrated Development Environments (IDEs):
   - [Visual Studio 2022 version 17.14.7 or newer](https://visualstudio.microsoft.com/downloads/)
   - [Visual Studio Code](https://code.visualstudio.com/)